 In an application the adapter RS232 offers the possibility to replace an existing driver MAX 232 (only in DIL-16-housing) by this adapter.
 This board allows the use of the IC according to chapter 3.4 on page 14.
-Please note that with it the DeviceNet does not offer a connection conforming to the standards.
-With a plug adapter, however, at least the operation of DeviceNet is possible.

 The hardware is only meant for development purposes.
 It offers the possibility to make an existing application capable for bus connection in no time and to test the IC's utilizability and functionality.